How to do market research for a startup (with examples)

-Through their marketing research they found it was hard to find the videos you wanted, and websites that did offer them didn’t work very well.
+They did market research and found it was hard to find specific videos online, and websites that did offer them didn’t work very well.
 Sharing videos with others was a pain for users.

-They broke up with the online dating market and focused on the video part of their business that already existed, based on what their research told them.
-They changed the name, the platform and their lives.
-You might have heard of it: they called it YouTube.
+Based on their research, they broke up with the online dating market and focused on the video part of their business that already existed.
+They changed the name, the platform, and their lives.
+You might have heard of it.
+They called it: YouTube.

 Market research made simple